Contrerasv742/vault/README.md

 # Encryption Page
 <img src="img/encryption_page.png" width="200" height="100">

+# Algorithms
+Currently being designed in the backend.
+Eventually, will be usable in the GUI once most the alogirthms are correctly implemented and password managing is completed.

 # Purpose
 Intended to create a password manager with RSA Encryption to properly store my personal passwords locally.
 Project will also aid in understanding core encryption algorithms.
 Additionally, I will learn about making cross platform applications.

-# Algorithms
-    ...

-# Dependencies
+# Tools
 ```bash
 sudo apt install qt6-base-dev qtbase6-dev-tools
 ```